Mr. Josh Anderson, Director of Development and Interim Director of Admissions

 Mrs. Simonson teaches English in Providence Academy's Middle and Upper Schools.
 A graduate of Saint Mary's University in Winona, she has a bachelor's in English Literature and a master's in Instruction.
 She has previously taught at Lourdes High School in Rochester, and Holy Family Catholic High School in Victoria.
 Mrs. Simonson has experience teaching a wide variety of English curricula, and is currently Providence Academy's Speech Team Coach.

-Mrs. Robyn Steinbrueck teaches third grade at Providence Academy.
-She has more than 25 years of experience, teaching a variety of grade levels including Kindergarten, first, fourth and fifth grade.
+Mrs. Robyn Steinbrueck is teaching first grade at Providence Academy.
+She has more than 30 years of experience, teaching a variety of elementary grade levels including Kindergarten, third, fourth and fifth grade.
 Mrs. Steinbrueck is a native of the Chicago area, but moved to Minnesota to earn her bachelor’s degree from the College of St. Catherine in St. Paul.
-In addition to teaching, Mrs. Steinbrueck is the Third Grade Coordinator and serves as the Curriculum Coordinator to the intermediate grades.
-She also coaches the Lower School Running Club and is an avid runner having completed numerous half and full marathons.
+In addition to teaching, she also serves as one of the Curriculum Coordinators in the Lower School as well as the Coordinator of Teacher Licensure.
+Mrs. Steinbrueck is an avid runner having completed numerous half and full marathons.

 Mr. Tim Subialka, Physical Education

-Mr. Subialka has been teaching Physical Education at Providence Academy since 2002 and serves as the department's chair.
-The majority of his thirty-three year teaching career has been spent in Physical Education to Kindergarten through eighth grade students and coaching various athletics.
-Mr. Subialka states, "I believe physical education should give the students a wide range of activities, helping them to explore and to challenge themselves.
-There aren't too many things better than to conquer a physical task which you once thought impossible.”
-He earned his bachelor’s degree in physical education from St. Cloud State University.
+Mr. Subialka has been teaching Physical Education at Providence Academy since 2002.
+The majority of his thirty-five teaching career has been spent teaching Physical Education to Kindergarten through eighth grade students, as well as coaching various sports.
+Mr. Subialka states, "I believe physical education should give students a wide range of activities, helping them to explore and to challenge themselves.
+There aren't too many things better than to conquer a physical task which you once thought impossible."
+Mr. Subialka earned his bachelor's degree in physical education from St. Cloud State University and has spent his entire teaching career in catholic schools around the Twin Cities area.

-Mr. Tiffany serves as Dean of Academics in the Middle and Upper School, is conducting the Academy's accreditation process, and teaches College-in-the-Schools Latin, College-in-the-Schools Ancient Greek, Debate, and Photography at the Academy.
+Mr. Tiffany serves as Director of Academics and Curriculum, is conducting the Academy's accreditation process, and teaches College-in-the-Schools Latin.
+In prior years at the Academy, he taught College-in-the-Schools Ancient Greek, Debate, Photography, Publications, Industrial Art, engineering, science, and Studio Art I-IV.
 He also takes Latin students to Italy for two weeks every two years.
-In prior years, he taught art, studio art, industrial art, engineering, Publications, and science.
 He is accomplished in art, industrial design and drafting, classics, literature, speech, rhetoric, journalism, and computers.
-He holds degrees in English and Ancient Greek from the University of Minnesota, and has completed advanced graduate studies and exams in the Classics.
+He holds degrees in English and Ancient Greek, from the University of Minnesota, and has completed all doctorial studies and exams in the Classics.
 Mr. Tiffany is a founding faculty member who came to Providence Academy from St. Paul Academy and Summit School in the summer of 2001.

 Mr. John Wagner, Head Custodian